ceph/ceph-tools/models/reliability/README.txt

 	The probability of RAID failure during time 't' is modeled as the product of

-	   (a)	the probability of a single drive failure during time 't'
+	   (a)	the probability of any of the drives failing during time 't'

 	   (b)	the probability that one of 'T' drives will fail during time (Treplc + Trecov), raised to the power C